boundary/tsi-lab/docs/index.md

 ==========================
 __version 0.4.0__

-Virtual machine lab environment for learning about TrueSight Pulse Intelligence.
+Virtual machine lab environment for learning about TrueSight Intelligence.

 Rather than having to worry about the numerous dependency differences between Windows, Mac OS X, Unix/Linux, we have developed this virtual machine that contains